limits-to-arbitrage/ib-lendingrates/README.md

 The above reports stock A has a $0.2563\\%$ gross borrow cost and a net *positive* carry of $2.8137\\%$ after an assumed return on cash collateral of $3.07\\%=0.2563\\%+2.8137\\%$.
 (Note this assumed rate is the same across all companies reported each day, which can be verified as $rf=R+F$.)

 ### Overview of code
-* **Scrape:** Collecting the data is trivial as it amounts to accessing a text file via FTP.
-The rest is cleaning and formatting before being stored.
+* **Scrape:** Collect data via FTP, clean and format.
 Automated and set to run daily.
 * **Store:**
 * **Visualize:**